RMITLibrary/easy_cite/2022-build/markdown/chicagob.md

 ##### Image reproduced in a book

-> Author's Family Name, Given Name.
+> {.hanging-indent}Author's Family Name, Given Name.
 Year. *Title of Book: Subtitle of Book*.
-Place of Publication: Publisher's Name.
+Place of Publication: Publisher's Name. {/.hanging-indent}

 ##### Image from a database

-> Artist Family Name, First name.
+> {.hanging-indent}Artist Family Name, First name.
 Year. *Title: Subtitle.* Place: Publisher. medium (if appropriate), length of work (if appropriate).
-Database Name.
+Database Name. {/.hanging-indent}

 ##### Online image/artwork

-> Artist or Creator, A. Year. *Title: Subtitle.* medium (if appropriate).
+> {.hanging-indent}Artist or Creator, A. Year. *Title: Subtitle.* medium (if appropriate).
 Place: Publisher.
-URL.
+URL. {/.hanging-indent}

 ##### Original image/artwork (viewed in a gallery or collection)

-> Artist Family Name, Artist Given Name.
+> {.hanging-indent}Artist Family Name, Artist Given Name.
 Year of production. *Title of Artwork*.
 Medium, dimensions (if available).
-Collection or exhibition, Place of collection or exhibition.
+Collection or exhibition, Place of collection or exhibition. {/.hanging-indent}

 ###### end-subtype-content